Frequently Asked Questions

 How many projects can I apply to?

 You may apply to as many projects as you can work into your schedule!
 When applying, please pay attention to the project dates.
 If you want to work on consecutive projects, remember to allow time for travel.
-If you are applying for two projects that fall on the same dates, please list which is your first choice and which is your second choice.
-This will ensure that we submit your application to the correct project.
+If you apply for two or more projects that fall on the same dates, don't worry: if you're selected for both or all, you can decide which is your first choice, second choice, and so on.
+Kindly decline the invitation(s) to whichever project(s) you cannot attend, and please let the Clearinghouse know.
+This courtesy is much appreciated.
+Best of all, no one loses out in the end!
+You get to go on your project and, as your slot reopens, it might give someone who was not originally selected an opportunity to participate!

 When do I find out if I’m selected?

 Volunteers are notified of their acceptance status approximately three weeks after a project application deadline.
 Project leaders select the people to participate on their projects and contact potential volunteers by email, telephone, and letter.
 They want to make sure that you are still interested and available for their project.
 If they cannot contact you within a week’s time, they will have to find someone else from their list to fill the position.
-So, if you plan on being out of town for several weeks after an application deadline, please provide the clearinghouse with contact information.
+So, if you plan on being out of town for several weeks after an application deadline, please provide the Clearinghouse with contact information.
 We will make sure the project leader is kept up to date.
-If you are not selected, the clearinghouse will notify you and provide a list of projects still accepting applications (see below, “What if I’m not selected?”).
+If you are not selected, the Clearinghouse will notify you and provide a list of projects still accepting applications (see below, “What if I’m not selected?”).

 How do project leaders pick their crews?